MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Remove-SmbGlobalMapping.md

 ```

 ### -LocalPath
-Specifies the local driver letter to which the remote path is mapped.
+Specifies the local drive letter to which the remote path is mapped.

 ```yaml
 Type: String[]